jl33-ai/jl33-ai.github.io/source/_posts/ml-ai-hack-23.md

 date: 2023-12-18
 tech_type: AWS, OpenAI
 categories:
-  - product
   - engineering
-description: A live agent to help you navigate Melbourne's public transport
+description: An AI agent to help you navigate Melbourne's public transport
 ---

 # The Team